Martins Creek (Kentucky): Tributaries and post offices

+Martin Creek post office

-Its eponymous postoffice was established on 1876-07-10 by postmasters Marshall Corum and George D. Mahan, and closed on 1878-09-20.
+Its eponymous postoffice was established on July 10, 1876, by postmasters Marshall Corum and George D. Mahan, and closed on September 20, 1878.

-It was located just downstream on the Goose from the mouth of Martins.
+It was located just downstream on Goose Creek from the mouth of Martins.

+Wages post office

-The Wages postoffice was established on 1884-02-06 by William Wages, and closed in November 1885.
+The Wages postoffice was established on February 6, 1884, by William Wages, and closed in November 1885.
 It was located 3 mi upstream along the creek from its mouth.
 His first choice of name had actually been Martins Creek.

+In 1918, Silas Wages had a mine 0.25 mile upstream on Moses Branch.

+Plank post office

-The Plank postoffice was established on 1906-12-07 by postmaster George W. Walker, and closed in September 1992.
+The Plank postoffice was established on December 7, 1906, by postmaster George W. Walker, and closed in September 1992.
 It was located 2 mi upstream along the creek from its mouth.
 It served several lumber mills and the store of J. B. Walker, and local oral history is that its name was taken from a plank of wood propped against the wall of one of the aforementioned mills, a lumbermill practice that was used to boast that it had sawn the longest plank in the area.

+General

+J. B. Walker's mine was 0.5 mile upstream on Moses Branch, and his house was 2 mile upstream on Martin Creek itself.